 Overall, our country has multiple levels of checks and balances in place to ensure that those that need help are able to get it without facing negative repercussions.
 With that said, it is also important to check your state’s disability laws.
 Certain states may have their own laws in place that offer more protection for an individual at the state level than the ADA does at the federal level.

-Ultimately, know that it is in your employer’s best interest to keep you healthy, happy, and performing at your very best.
+Ultimately, it is in your employer’s best interest to keep you healthy, happy, and performing at your very best.
 Struggling with alcoholism is an all-consuming health problem and requires the help and attention of professionals.

 If you want help for drinking and are willing to get in front of the problem before it escalates, you have multiple options available: residential addiction treatment, IOP for drinking, and more.
 Give yourself a chance at recovery, happiness, and healing from the roots and give us a call.
 You deserve it.